 - Winning poets will have their work featured in Hill-Stead’s online poetry journal, Theodate.

-- August 14 Performance workshop for the winners in preparation for readings.
+- TBD Performance workshop for the winners in preparation for readings.

 Congratulations to our 2017 Fresh Voices Poetry Competition Winners: